Petroleum industry in Iraq: Export pipelines

-To the North: Iraq has one major crude oil export pipeline, the Kirkuk-Ceyhan Oil Pipeline, which transports oil from the north of Iraq to the Turkish port of Ceyhan.
+To the North: Iraq has one major crude oil export pipeline, the Kirkuk–Ceyhan Oil Pipeline, which transports oil from the north of Iraq to the Turkish port of Ceyhan.
 This pipeline has been subject to repeated disruptions this decade, limiting exports from the northern fields.
 Iraq signed an agreement with Turkey to extend the operation of the 1.6 million bbl/d pipeline, as well as to upgrade its capacity by 1 million bbl/d.

 In order for this pipeline to reach its design capacity, Iraq would need to receive oil from the south via the Strategic Pipeline, which was designed to allow flows of crude oil from the south of Iraq to go north via Turkey, and vice versa.
 Iraq has proposed building a new strategic line from Basra to the northern city of Kirkuk, with the line consisting of two additional crude oil pipelines.
-To the West: The Kirkuk-Banias Oil Pipeline has been closed and the Iraqi portion reported unusable since the 2003 war in Iraq.
-Discussions were held between Iraqi and Syrian government officials to re-open the pipeline, which had a design capacity of 700,000 bbl/d, although actual volumes never reached this level.
+To the West: The Kirkuk–Baniyas pipeline (opened 1952) has been closed and the Iraqi portion reported unusable since the 2003 war in Iraq.
+Discussions were held between Iraqi and Syrian government officials to re-open the pipeline.
+It had a design capacity of 300,000 bbl/d, on top of the capacity of the existing 12 and 16-inch pipes of the Kirkuk–Haifa oil pipeline, which it looped.
 The Russian company Stroytransgaz accepted an offer to fix the pipeline in December 2007, but no follow-up was made.
 Iraq and Syria have discussed building several new pipelines, including a 1.5 million bbl/d pipeline carrying heavy crude oil, and a 1.25 million bbl/d pipeline for carrying light crudes.
 To the South: The 1.65 million bbl/d Iraq Pipeline to Saudi Arabia (IPSA) has been closed since 1991 following the Persian Gulf War.
 There are no plans to reopen this line.

 Iraq has also held discussions to build a crude oil pipeline from Haditha to Jordan's port of Aqaba.